 Using SIGRID-3 for coding ice observations

 SIGRID-3 format may be used to code coastal, shipborne or airborne visual observations of ice parameters.
 It is proposed to use an ‘egg-code’ scheme and follow instructions from Appendix A (“Database file Contents for Polygon Shapefiles”) for coding ice parameters regardless of their geometry (polygon, line or point).
-Field name T1 (RECDAT) in a valid date and time format should be used to define date and time of observation.
+Field name T1 (RECDAT) in a valid date format should be used to define date of observation.

 Using SIGRID-3 for coding prognostic information

 SIGRID-3 format may be used to code prognostic ice information presented in vector format: polygon, linear or point.
-Field name T2 (SORDAT) in a valid date and time format should be used to define date and time of validity of information.
+Field name T2 (SORDAT) in a valid date format should be used to define date of validity of information.

+Using SIGRID-3 for data information

+SIGRID-3 format may be used to code the source of the data (observed or forecast) for polygons, linear or point data.
+Field name WO, RO, BO, DO, TO (table 15) should be used to define the data source.

 Conclusion